 In accordance with Section 315b para.
 1 in conjunction with para.
-3 HGB (German Commercial Code), Gigaset AG is exempt from the requirement to include a non-financial declaration in its Group management report because the company prepared a separate non-financial Group report for the 2021 financial year outside of the management report.
+3 HGB (German Commercial Code), Gigaset AG is exempt from the requirement to include a non-financial declaration in its Group management report because the company prepared a separate non-financial Group report for the 2022 financial year outside of the management report.
 In accordance with Section 315b para.
 3 HGB in conjunction with Section 289d HGB, Gigaset AG hereby declares that it applies the German Sustainability Code as a recognized framework for the preparation of the non-financial Group report.
-According to the EU taxonomy, no climate-compatible economic activity is reported in the reporting year 2021.
+No climate-compatible economic activity according to the EU taxonomy is shown in the 2022 financial year.